Ghost Son

 Ghost Son is a 2007 Italian horror-thriller film, written and directed by Lamberto Bava and produced by Pino Gargiulo.

 Plot

 Stacey and Mark have recently married and are deeply in love with each other.
 They live on Mark's farm in South Africa.
-When Mark dies in a fatal car accident, the widow Stacey misses him and decides to stay with their orphan teenage maid, Thandi, on the farm.
+When Mark dies in a car accident, the widow Stacey misses him and decides to stay with their orphan teenage maid, Thandi, on the farm.
 Later, her friend and doctor Doc finds that Stacey is pregnant.
 After a complicated delivery, Stacey notes that her baby in some moments seems to be possessed by the spirit of Mark, trying to kill her to bring her to spend eternity with him.